ccchh/dooris-gtk/README.md

 dooris-gtk
 ==========

-Menubar item for GTK showing the Dooris status
+Menubar item for GTK2 showing the Dooris status compatible with the SpaceAPI version 0.13.

 Installation:
 -------------